 Anyway, I remember standing there, making up games in my head as I was and am wont to do.
 Imagining that the escalator at any moment would magically fly me away from the horror of pants-buying.
 But it did not.

 Finally, my grandmother emerged triumphant, and really seemed pleased with her choice.
 And you know how sometimes when you’re in a bad mood, something picked out by someone else is so insultingly awful when it’s not what you were expecting?
 And you can get really mean about it?
 Or is that just me.
 I try not to do it; I always feel bad about it, like the time my high school boyfriend gave me a second-hand Atari and I was upset because it was so unromantic and my dumbass 17-year-old self would rather have had jewelry.
 Very quickly I realized I was being a jerk, and worked to mend my ways, as an Atari is obviously an awesome present.

-Back in 1982, when Ataris were firsthand and only a dream I knew would never come true for me, I had not yet mastered masking my disappointment.
+Back in 1982, when Ataris were firsthand and only a dream I thought would never come true for me, I had not yet mastered masking my disappointment.
 These were the ugliest jeans I’d ever seen in my life.
 They were dark blue and boxy, had a thick elastic waistband, and they were for little kids.
 The back pockets were on the front and had the word “LOLLIPOPS” embroidered into them, not to mention pictures of lollipops, as well.

 I told my mother and grandmother angrily that the jeans were hideous, and I would never wear them.
 NEVER!
 At which point my grandmother told me I was being very disrespectful and would SO wear the jeans because I was the child in this relationship, and would do what I was told.